untillpro/scm4j/scm4j-releaser/README.md

 Configuration files:
 - `ver.conf`
   - Keeps development and release version numbers
 - `mdeps.conf`
- - List of managed dependencies
 - `mdeps-changed.conf`
   - Actual for `release` branch only.
 List of managed dependenciens which has been changed since last minor version.

 Tags:
 - `#scm-mdeps`